18F/site-scanning/docs/INSTALL.md

 If you want to get CI/CD going, you will want to fork the repo into your own github org or into your github account, make sure that CircleCI is operating on this fork, and then configure a few environment variables into the CircleCI repo config.
-- `AWS_ACCESS_KEY_ID`:  This is the key ID that can be used to access the S3 bucket.
-	It is needed so tests can be run in CircleCI.
-You can get it with the following command:
-	`cf env scanner-ui | grep access_key_id`.
-- `AWS_DEFAULT_REGION`:  This is the region your S3 bucket is in.
-You can get it with `cf env scanner-ui | grep region`.
-- `AWS_SECRET_ACCESS_KEY`:  This is the secret key for the S3 bucket.
-You can get it with `cf env scanner-ui | grep secret_access_key`.
-- `BUCKETNAME`:  This is the name of the S3 bucket.
-You can get it with `cf env scanner-ui | grep bucket`.
 - `CF_ORG`: This is your cf org.
 You can get this with `cf target | grep org`.
 - `CF_SPACE`:  This is your cf space.
 You can get this with `cf target | grep space`.
 - `CF_PASSWORD`:  This is the password that lets CircleCI deploy to your space.